FriendsOfShopware/FroshProfiler/README.md

 Profiling for Shopware

-Required Minimum Shopware Version 5.2
+Required Minimum Shopware Version 5.5 with PHP >= 7.1

+For older Shopware Versions or PHP 5.6/PHP 7.0 use the version 1.3.4

 # Installation